appcanary/blog/source/articles/2016-06-25-encrypt-or-compress.html.markdown

 > exactly this correlation that our approach leverages to model
 > phonemes as sequences of lengths of encrypted packets.

 That pretty much summarizes the paper.
 CELP + VBR means that message length is going to depend on complexity.
-Due to how linear prediction works, more information is needed to encode a drastic change in sound --- like the pause between phonemes!
-This allows the authors to build a model that can break an **encrypted** audio signal into phonemes, that is deciding which audio frames belong to which unit of speach.
+Due to how linear prediction works, more information is needed to encode a drastic change in sound &mdash; like the pause between phonemes!
+This allows the authors to build a model that can break an **encrypted** audio signal into phonemes: that is, deciding which audio frames belong to which unit of speach.

-They then built a classifier that, still only using the packet length information they started with, decides which actual phonemes the segmented units of encrypted audio are.
+They then built a classifier that, still only using the packet length information they started with, decides which segmented units of encrypted audio represent which actual phonemes.
 They then use a language model to correct the previous step's output and segment the phoneme stream into words and then phrases.

 The crazy thing is that this whole rigmarole works!
 They used a metric called [METEOR](http://www.cs.cmu.edu/~alavie/METEOR/) and got scores of around .6.
-This is on a scale where >.5 is considered "interpretable by a human."
-Considering that the threat vector here is a human using this technique to listen in on your encrypted VoIP calls --- that's pretty amazing!
+This is on a scale where &lt;.5 is considered "interpretable by a human."
+Considering that the threat vector here is a human using this technique to listen in on your encrypted VoIP calls &mdash; that's pretty amazing!

 - - -